ctxis/cbrcli/README.md

 Method 2: Windows cmd
 This method will work and is slightly simpler than the cygwin method, however the experience will not be as smooth and you won't get advantages like coloured output.

-* Install Python 2.7 for windows (https://www.python.org/downloads/windows/) Note: Python 3.x will not work, you MUST use Python 2.7.
+* Install Python for windows (https://www.python.org/downloads/windows/)
 * Open a command prompt and run `C:\python27\scripts\pip.exe install cbapi`
 * Download and extract cbrcli from the github page (https://github.com/ctxis/cbrcli)
 * Navigate to the downloaded directory in the command prompt